Savor the Scenic Beauty of Northeast Arkansas' Upper Delta

 Arkansans come from all over to savor the Southern delights and Delta soul food at notable restaurants.
 The fried chicken at Wilson Cafe in Wilson, steak at Jerry’s in Trumann and seafood at Bistro Eleven 21 in Blytheville are just a few fan favorites.
-A one-of-a-kind experience can be had at airplane-turned-Parachute Inn Restaurant in Walnut Ridge, and the cold beer and colorful biker stories at Roy’s in Paragould are not to be missed.
+A one-of-a-kind experience can be had at Roy’s in Paragould, where the cold beer and colorful biker stories are not to be missed.

 The Upper Delta is also ripe with historical landmarks just waiting to be discovered.
 Thanks to Arkansas State University (A-State) in Jonesboro, many treasured museums and historic sites have been established or restored, and much of the region’s history is told through exhibits at A-State’s campus museum.

-Locals have access to a well-rounded list of recreation.
+Locals have access to plenty of recreation opportunities.
 Visits to the Forrest L. Wood Crowley’s Ridge Nature Center (a 170-acre protected wildlife refuge), floats on the Spring River and rounds of golf at the Sage Meadows Golf & Country Club are all top-priority activities.
 Lakes, first-rate state parks — Parkin Archeological and Crowley’s Ridge, to name only two — as well as excellent hunting and fishing spots make this a desirable place to call home.

-Explore even more of this great region during planned drives like the historic Civil War Trail or Crowley’s Ridge Parkway, a National Scenic Byway that runs from the very northeast corner of the state at Piggott down to Helena-West Helena.
+Explore even more of this great region by taking a road trip along the historic Civil War Trail or Crowley’s Ridge Parkway, a National Scenic Byway that runs from the very northeast corner of the state at Piggott down to Helena-West Helena.
 Another National Scenic Byway, the Arkansas Great River Road, begins in Blytheville and winds down to Lower Delta cities Lake Village and Eudora before ending at the Louisiana state line.
 Along the way, a stop in Turrell at the Wapanocca National Wildlife Refuge rewards visitors with sightings of barred owl and great blue heron on Wapanocca Lake and in the flooded cypress swamps.
 It’s a prime place to be come duck season.

 • The Beatles’ airplane landed in Walnut Ridge.
 The city celebrates this 1964 brush with history at Beatles Park and with attractions that include a massive archive photo collection, Guitar Walk and an annual music festival.